 OSHA Quiz – Does OSHA Require Fall Protection Around Trenches?

 Scenario: You are the safety manager for a fairly large general contractor.
 You are doing a site audit of a project and you identify an open excavation greater than 6’ deep.
 The site you are auditing has a perimeter fence for security with a guard at the gate.
 At the time of the audit crews are working within close proximity of the excavation.
+You start wondering about what OSHA says about fall protection around trenches.

 Question: Is fall protection required for the employees working adjacent to an excavation when the fall exposure is six feet or greater?